Andrew Yang Says Joe Biden’s Focus On Resurrecting Barack Obama’s Legacy Is Going ‘Backwards In Time’

 — The Hill (@thehill) September 4, 2019

 Yang appears to have made an effort to avoid attacking other candidates for the sake of attacking.
-With that being said, he isn’t hesitant to criticize the policies or motivations of opponents — including Trump.
+With that being said, he doesn’t hesitate to criticize the policies or motivations of opponents — including Trump.
 During a recent interview with KRON4 News — which is partially available on Twitter — Yang revealed why he believes Trump has yet to address his campaign.

 “Well, the president hasn’t mentioned me because he knows it’s the wrong move.
 I’m better at the internet than he is,” Yang said, adding that a mention from Trump would be a win for his campaign.